pinecoders/pinecoders.github.io/coding_conventions/README.md

     - Plots
     - Alerts

-1. The following lines can contain **variable initializations** and **function definitions** in any order required.
-Note that all Pine functions must be defined in the script's global scope, as nested function definitions are not allowed.
-Concerning variable initializations, some scripts lend themselves to mass initializations and others will be more readable with an *initialize as you need* style that places initializations with the code segments where the variables are used.
-It's up to each coder to adopt the most useful style.
-Local block variables must be declared in the local block where they will be used.

-1. The rest of the script will contain **calculations**, followed by,

-1. `plot()` calls,
-1. `strategy.*()` calls (for strategies) and,
-1. `alertcondition()` calls (for indicators), if needed.
+Notes:

+- All Pine functions must be defined in the script's global scope.
+Nested function definitions are not allowed.
+If functions use global variables, they must appear after their definition, which sometimes entails they cannot be placed in the same function section of your code as the other functions.
+- Variable initializations are often easier to refer to when done just before the calculations using them.
+Variables used throughout the script can be declared in the constants section at the top of the script.
+Local variables must be declared in the local block where they are used.

 Here is an example of a complete script: